Frequently Asked Questions

 The UK Medical Education Database (UKMED) project brings together undergraduate and postgraduate data into a single repository of data describing doctors’ progression from entry to medical school through to the first few years of training and practice.

-The purpose of UKMED is to improve understanding of medical education, from selection to career outcomes through undergraduate and postgraduate training to support the regulation of training pathways and ensure that selection and assessment hurdles are valid.
-The General Medical Council will consider data for inclusion which will help achieve this aim.
-This could be data on applicants to medical school, selection processes, academic progression, and other outcome measures.
+The purpose of UKMED is to improve understanding of medical education, from selection to career outcomes through undergraduate and postgraduate training.
+This will support the regulation of training pathways and ensure that selection and assessment hurdles are valid.
+The General Medical Council will consider any data for inclusion which help achieve this aim.

 Do we need consent from individuals to provide their data?